2023 Agents/Editors

 Penelope Burns, Gelfman Schneider

 Bio: Penelope Burns began her career in publishing at Gelfman Schneider as an intern in 2012, and after a brief stint as a book-to-film scout, became a full time agent in 2015.
-She is particularly drawn to voice, the kind of writing that just carries the reader along and has them absolutely absorbed.
-In thrillers, she especially loves those moments of tension where the main character is in over their head and you don’t know if they’re going to succeed.
+She reads eclectically and is particularly drawn to captivating writing with an engaging voice.

-Looking For: Mystery, Psychological Thrillers, Fantasy, Speculative Fiction, Adult/YA Crossover, YA, MG.
-Favorite reads of the last year include: Pachinko, The School for Good Mothers, Crying in H-Mart, and Last Night at the Telegraph Club.
+Looking For: Mystery, Psychological Thrillers, Fantasy, Speculative Fiction, Science Fiction, Adult/YA Crossover, YA, MG.
+Favorite reads of the last year include: Pachinko, I Have Some Questions for You, The School for Good Mothers, Crying in H-Mart, Last Night at the Telegraph Club, We Deserve Monuments, The Adventures of Amina Al-Sarafi, and Such Sharp Teeth.

 Not Looking For: Picture Books, Cozy Mysteries, Military Thrillers, Spy Thrillers, Historical Romance

-Clients Include: Brooke Archer, Doug Cornett, Kwame Ivery, Em X. Liu, Ashton Noone, Alyssa Wees, Leah Vernon
+Select Clients Include: Brooke Archer, Doug Cornett, Kwame Ivery, Em X. Liu, Ashton Noone, Emily Paxman, Alyssa Wees, Leah Vernon

 Agent